-YEAR-ROUND TOURS—INCLUDED IN OUR TEAS and PRIVATE EVENTS
+YEAR-ROUND TOURS—INCLUDED WITH OUR TEAS and SOME PRIVATE EVENTS

 Our Tour Offering

 Guided tours of the Pardee Home are our most important offering to the public.
-We offer a weekly drop-in tour every Saturday at 10:30 am.
-We also offer tours on the second Sunday of each month at 2:00 pm, in addition to specialty private tours for your group.
-You may make a reservation by clicking the button below—reservations are recommended but not required.
+We offer tours by reservation on the second and third Saturdays of the month at 10:30 a.m. in addition to private tours for your group.
+While COVID19 safety precautions are in place, there is a limit of 10 guests for tours, and proof of vaccination is required for visitors, along with following basic safety standards.
+You may make a reservation by clicking the button below.
+Further precautions (e.g. masking) may also be required.
+Larger groups may need to be split up into smaller groups.

-Minimum donation $5 per person.
-Suggested donation $10 per person.
-Children 12 and under are always free.
-Admission at the door by cash or check only!
+Tours are a donation of $10 per person.
+Children 12 and under may join a tour for free.
+Members with membership card are also free.
+Admission at the door by cash or check.

 Please note our Payment and Cancellation Policy for Pardee Home Tours, posted on the FAQ page.

 Please check our Events Calendar page for any holiday closures, and for the availability of regular tours.
 Group tours may be arranged on any day anytime between 9:00 am and 4:00 pm.
-Tours are approximately one and a half hours.
-If possible, please make reservations for group tours at least a week in advance.
+Tours are approximately one to one and a half hours.
+All tours require reservations made at least a week in advance.

 Because all of our furnishings and collections are original and authentic, without exception, we offer a remarkable look at the life of the Pardee family within these walls from 1869 through 1981.
 On the ground floor we visit the three formal front parlors (main, candlestick, and music), the informal back parlor, and dining room.
 On the second floor, we visit the three original bedrooms, several closets containing period clothing, the billiard room, the curio room, and the hallway lined with cabinets of Mrs. Pardee’s antiquities.
 We also allow our visitors the rare privilege of visiting our cupola, or tower, to admire the views from atop the Pardee Home.